Roger Reynolds: Distant Images (LP & Vinyl)

 Vinyl Available at:

-Less Than Two (1976-79, two pianos, two percussionists, and quadraphonic computer synthesized sound)
+Two pianos, two percussionists, and quadraphonic computer synthesized sound)

 Liner notes by Roger Reynolds